gotenberg/gotenberg-php/README.md

 ### Chromium

-The [Chromium module](https://gotenberg.dev/docs/routes#convert-with-chromium) interacts with the Chromium browser to convert HTML documents to PDF.
+The [Chromium module](https://gotenberg.dev/docs/routes#convert-with-chromium) interacts with the Chromium browser to convert HTML documents to PDF or capture screenshots.

 #### Convert a target URL to PDF